PV stands for Photovoltaic. This is the technology whereby solar cells use to convert sunlight into electricity.

 How long will the process take to have my solar power system installed and producing energy?

-This will in particular depend on your meter change and grid connection which is done by your energy provider.
-Bradford will help you with the application but it can be up to two months until your system is grid connected.
+This will, in particular, depend on your meter change and grid connection which is done by your energy provider.
+Just Rite will help you with the application but it can be up to 1 month until your system is grid connected.
 We will keep you in the loop regarding progress.
 The installation itself will take up to one day, depending on your system size.

 As soon as the system is inspected and the meter changed and/ or reprogrammed and connected to the grid.